California Fisheries Q&A with Dan Bacher

 Correct.
 When you divert up to 6 million acre feet a year, when you prioritize your releases from the major dams to accommodate agriculture above all else, you deprive spawning salmon the cold water they need to survive, you deprive eggs and fry the cold water they need to emerge from the redds and grow, and you deprive smolts of the cold water flows they need to transit downriver and out to sea.

 Our salmon are facing multiple problems, and we’ll have to implement multiple solutions to really secure their future.
 That could involve everything from dam removal to invasive species control, better hatchery management, establishing conservation hatcheries for endangered runs – even trucking-and-hauling adult spawners to high quality spawning grounds above dams and other barriers, and likewise transporting downstream migrating smolts for release below the dams.
-But one thing is paramount: more cold water when the fish require it.
-Diversions by the big water projects are the primary reason salmon have crashed.
+But one thing is paramount: more cold high quality water when the fish require it.
+Diversions by the big water projects are the primary reason salmon have crashed, although pollution and changing ocean conditions also factor into the dramatic decline.
 If we’re going to restore them, we must give them the water they need.

 From my perspective, the most maddening thing is the fact that this has been known for a long time, but both the federal and state agencies concerned with water and fisheries have dissembled, dragged their feet, and just generally bent over backward to accommodate corporate agriculture in their seizure of our public trust water and the destruction of our fisheries.
 And this has happened through multiple administrations of both parties.
 Until we address this basic – “corruption” is the word that most applies – nothing will change.